 May 4-27 • Corsets, Croquet, and Crusades: Kentucky Women’s Lives 1889 - 1914

-with the Kentucky Historical Society's Museum To Go
+with the Kentucky Historical Society's Museum to Go

-July • You Are What You Eat: Corn and the Making of American Identity
+Friday, July 10 • You Are What You Eat: Corn and the Making of American Identity

 with Dr. David Roach, Assistant Professor of History, Campbellsville University

-August • Arsenal of Democracy: Kentucky’s Role in World War II
+Thursday, August 13 • Arsenal of Democracy: Kentucky’s Role in World War II

 with Dr. Matt Egbert, Assistant Professor of History, Campbellsville University